'All That Remains Of My Friend's Arm Is His Index Finger': AMU Students Recount Night Of Horror

 The Proctor, while speaking to The Logical Indian said that he was very content with his team’s management skills as all the protests until then had been executed and wrapped up peacefully.

-However, calling social media a ‘social evil’, the administration was stunned by the sudden mobilisation of students in the campus.
+However, calling social media a ‘social evil’, the administration was stunned by the sudden mobilisation of students on the campus, on Sunday evening.

 Messages about the police’s brutality in Delhi’s Jamia Millia Islamia had spread like wildfire in AMU and a large group of enraged students gathered without intimating the authorities.